 Our research is both curiosity driven, addressing profound questions about the co-evolution of Earth and life, and applied, delivering societal and economic impact.
 It spans recent environmental change to planetary formation, underpinned by state-of-the-art analytical and field capabilities.

-For more information please visit the School of Geography & Geosciences home page.
+For more information please visit the Earth & Environmental Sciences home page.

 This material is presented to ensure timely dissemination of scholarly and technical work.
 Copyright and all rights therein are retained by authors or by other copyright holders.
 All persons copying this information are expected to adhere to the terms and constraints invoked by each author's copyright.
 In most cases, these works may not be reposted without the explicit permission of the copyright holder.